EduardGishyan1/internship-project/internship project/readme.md

 # 🚀 Finnhub Stock Tracker

-A app fetching stock prices for 60 companies from the Finnhub API, storing data in PostgreSQL (Docker), and showing price differences.
+An app fetching stock prices for 60 companies from the Finnhub API, storing data in PostgreSQL (Docker), and showing price differences.

 ---